richinex/recipes-api/README.md

 # recipes-api
-A restful api which displays recipes
+A restful api which displays the recipes submitted by the users, along with their ingredients and instructions